Shabb03/Votegrity/docs/proposal/proposal.md

 > Election Admins: Admins hold the decryption keys for the tally, once the voting is finalised, the tally is decrypted and published.
 >
 > Key Management: A secure system is needed to manage these keys for the highest possible security.
->
-> (Optional Feature) Verification: Voters can verify that their vote is in the tally without revealing their vote by checking the blockchain (Implemented with the use of ZK-SNARKs).

 ### Background